Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/index.md

 </section></div>

+## Get Involved

+There is no formal roster for the OCCC.

+Communication and organization of meetings is done via the OCCC mailing list.
+So to get involved, please [subscribe to the mailing list](https://secure.engr.oregonstate.edu/mailman/listinfo/occc_).
+The subscription page also has a link to an archive of past mailings you can access once you sign up.

-## Contact information
+## Contact

-Most communication is done via the OCCC mailing list.
-To send an email to everyone on this list, address it to:

-occc@engr.orst.edu

-To subscribe to the mailing list (or unsubscribe), visit [the OSU Listinfo site](https://secure.engr.oregonstate.edu/mailman/listinfo/occc_).
-At this site members of the list can also find an archive of prior posts.

-### Current Officers

 **OCCC Chair:** [Andrew Scholer - andrew.scholer@chemeketa.edu](andrew.scholer@chemeketa.edu)
 **OCCC Secretary:** [Yong Bakos - yong.bakos@osucascades.edu](mailto:yong.bakos@osucascades.edu)